amberstar/State/README.md

   * `static func writeVersion(with: inout Store)`

-     This method is called before writing a model is finished to give the model an opportunity to write version information to the output.
+     This method is called before writing a model is finished to give the model an opportunity to write version information to the store.

   * `static func migrate(from: Store) -> Store`